divid3r/croft-slider/README.md

 # croft-slider
 Custom slider for training

-You can use by including croft-slider.js and croft-style.css in your html page.
+You can use by including croft-slider.js and croft-style.css in your html page.<br>
 Then add in the html <script> tag:
 <script>
   const croftSlider = new CroftSlider({
      slider: '.slider', // insert the slider class